nforgeio/RaspberryDebugger/README.md

 ### Installation

 Currently, the only way to obtain the Raspberry Debugger is from our [GitHub releases page](https://github.com/nforgeio/RaspberryDebugger/releases).
-We'll submit this to the Visual Studio Market Place once we know it's stable.
+We'll submit this to the Visual Studio Marketplace once we know it's stable.

 1. Go to [GitHub releases page](https://github.com/nforgeio/RaspberryDebugger/releases)
 2. Click the most recent release